 Testament to the growing importance of global brands, the Coca Cola advertising agency, McCann –Erickson opened an Australian office in 1959.
 Coke’s ad agency quickly won local brands and adopted the local vernacular, creating campaigns such as ‘Louie the Fly’ and the ‘It’s time’ campaign that propelled Gough Whitlam’s Labor Party into office.
-It also created the giant ‘Coke’ sign that is a landmark in Sydney’s King’s Cross.
+It also created the giant ‘Coke’ sign that is a landmark in Sydney’s Kings Cross.
+More

 The first Streets Gaytime was not golden.
 It was a combination of icecream, chocolate and strawberry shortcake.
 The famous Golden version, with a biscuit coating surrounding toffee and vanilla ice cream, did not arrive until 1970.
 There have been a variety of flavours, but the Golden Gaytime is the one that has become an Australian food icon.
 More